 - If you will be gone for several days, inform a neighbor you can trust.
 Stop delivery of your mail and newspaper.
 Use light timers in several rooms.

-- Record the serial numbers of all your valuables.
-Engrave your valuables with your driver's license number.
+- Record the serial numbers of all your valuables and engrave your valuables with your driver's license number.
 An engraver is available for your use at the Department of Public Safety.
-(Operation I.D.)
+(Operation ID)

-- If you have an answering machine, don't leave a message that indicates you are away from home.
+- If you have an answering machine, don't leave a message that indicates you're away from home.

 - Use outside lights at each entrance to your residence.
 Make sure the lights are turned off during the day.

-- If you do arrive home to find that your residence has been broken into, do not enter, but go to a public phone or neighbor's house to call the police.
+- If you do arrive home to find that your residence has been broken into, do not enter, go to a public phone or neighbor's house to call the police by dialing 911.